theiagen/tbp-parser/docs/algorithm/technical.md

 /// html | div[style='float: right; width: 50%; padding: 20px;']

 Each item in the `"annotation"` is turned into a `Row` object, which represents a row in the Laboratorian report.
 During the initiation of the `Row` object, each column in the Laboratorian report is created based on both the annotation field and the originating `Variant` object.
-Additionally, a warning field is created based on both the global dictionary created with the `Coverage` class and the originating `Variant` object's `"depth"` and `"freq"` fields.
+Warnings are determined based on the results from the `Coverage` calculations and the `Variant` object's `"depth"` and `"freq"` fields.

 Sometimes multiple annotations for the same drug can appear for a single `Variant`.
 If this is the case, only the most severe annotation is saved (that is, an annotation that indicates resistance is kept instead of one that indicates susceptibility).